google/tensorflow-recorder/README.md

     --output_dir=/tmp/output
 ```

-## Input format
+## Image CSV Format Input

-TFRecorder currently expects data to be in the same format as
+If you don't specify an input schema, TFRecorder expects data to be in the same format as
 [AutoML Vision](https://cloud.google.com/vision/automl/docs/prepare).
 This format looks like a Pandas DataFrame or CSV formatted as: